ArnaudLoos/HomeAssistant-Presentation/README.md

   * Can also control through GUI

 ### Duck DNS
-Dynamic DNS to access Home Assistant on the Internet
+Dynamic DNS to access Home Assistant on the Internet.
+Secure your installation if it is publicly exposed!

 ### Let's Encrypt
 Easily and automatically add a free SSL certificate